-In January 2019, educational stakeholders (pupils, parents included: and teachers) were informed of the proposal to create a new 3 - 18 years campus, and a series of information and engagement sessions were then held.
+In January 2019, educational stakeholders (pupils, parents and teachers) were informed of the proposal to create a new 3 - 18 years campus, and a series of information and engagement sessions were then held.

 The Council also carried out a separate pre-engagement survey with the wider local community.

-When the results of the pre-engagement responses were reported to North Ayrshire Council's Cabinet, elected members specifically requested that the relocation of Auchenharvie swimming pool to the proposed campus be school take up and whether there is other regeneration subject to further community engagement.
+When the results of the pre-engagement responses were reported to North Ayrshire Council's Cabinet, elected members specifically requested that the relocation of Auchenharvie swimming pool to the proposed campus be subject to further community engagement.